BAMresearch/MultilayerInternalStresses/README.md

 - Primary data for curve generation is stored in *.rpt files
 - Mesh data (Node coordinates and element table, node sets and element sets) are compressed in the *.zip files

+Distribution of internal stresses in the multilayers calculated by FEM with and without consideration of reaction layers in terms of orthogonal normal stress in x-direction

+left half of the contour plot of multilayer without reaction layers

 ![](without-reaction-layers-S11.png)

+normal stress in x-direction

 ![](without-reaction-layers.png)